d1820/cosmos-query-manager/README.md

 # Install

-If you want to install the application please grab the exe installer file from the releases folder in the project source
+If you want to install the application please grab the "latest" .EXE installer file from the releases folder in the project source

+## Version 2.0 release
+This version has some breaking changes that will need to be addressed.
+Due to the relationship between the DocumentDB SDK nuget package (2.9.2) and the Cosmos Emulator the emulator will need to be updated.
+This version of Cosmos Manager works with Cosmos Emulator version 2.7.1.0 or later.
+When upgrading emulators you will need to reseed the data.
+To do this first export all existing collection data and then re-import it using the dt.exe tool.
+This is needed due to the changes Cosmos Emulator has made to no longer support non-partitioned collections.

 # Code base